Futrell/nc-surprisal-eacl/README.md

 $ cat arcs_01-01 | python3 compute_mi.py vocab 10000
 ```

-Two compare the MI of two sets of counts using a permutation test, do (for example):
+To compare the MI of two sets of counts using a permutation test, do (for example):
 ```
 $ python3 compare_mi.py arcs_012-01 arcs_012-02 vocab 10000 500
 ```